knshetty/ebook-searcher-app/README.md

 ### IT-eBooks API highlights:

-* Only a single type of request is made to RESTful API, which is of type '/search/{query}'.
+* Only a single type of request i.e. GET request is made to RESTful API, which is of type '/search/{query}'.
+Here the response is a paged result-set i.e. each page result is capped to 10 items.

+### Google Books API highlights:

+* Only a single type of request i.e. GET request is made to RESTful API, which is of type '/volumes/{query}'.
 Here the response is a paged result-set i.e. each page result is capped to 10 items.

 ## Prerequisites